Courses Available Online, Virtually and Classroom

 As part of studying the course with Astutis, all learners will receive several mock exams.
 It is highly recommended that all learners use them to their advantage.
 It cannot be stressed how valuable understanding the structure and line of questioning could be.
 Use the revision webinars to your advantage; it may even be that you might wish to go through a mock exam with your tutor.

-Remember you will receive everything at once.
+Remember, you will receive everything at once.
 You will get one big paper containing all four sections.
 Receiving such an important document can be daunting.
 It is only natural to have a moment of shock upon reading through it.
 The six-week countdown begins once you start your assignments, leading many learners to think they need to start quickly.
 Don’t fall into this trap.
 You must maintain the same pace throughout.
 Therefore, don’t set an unrealistic pace for yourself: the key is to prepare yourself beforehand.

 It could be beneficial to create a study plan ahead of the process.
-Learners have said study plans brought valuable structure to their day-to-day study.
+Learners have said that study plans brought valuable structure to their day-to-day study.
 Some learners have told us that recording their notes and playing the recording out loud helped them tremendously.
 Find your preferred way of revision early and dominate your study.

 Use the mock exams to your advantage.
 You will already know the structure, style of questions and flow of the assignments.
 Before beginning the assessment stage, set a plan you know you can stick to.
 Having a prepared schedule gives you the structure to stay on top of your studies, giving you an advantage in the assessment stage.